-The District council regularly inspects the quality of 26 private drinking water supplies in its area (9 for human consumption, the rest for irrigation).
+The District council regularly inspects the quality of private drinking water supplies in its area (some for human consumption and others for irrigation).

 There are three Groundwater Units identified by the Environment Agency within the District, the Lichfield, Shenstone and Rugeley Units.
 No new licence applications can be considered in the Lichfield and Shenstone Units due to overlicensing and overabstraction.
 Borehole yields and groundwater quality are variable in the Rugeley Unit.